hammer-83/ps5-jar-loader/README.md

 ## Usage
 1. Make sure environment variable `JAVA_HOME` points to the root of JDK 11.
 Add `${JAVA_HOME}/bin` directory to `${PATH}`.
 2. Also make sure that `MAVEN_HOME` points to the root of Apache Maven installation.
 Add `${MAVEN_HOME}/bin` directory to `${PATH}`.
-3. Create a payload to execute on PS5 by adding the implementation to the `xploit` submodule.
-There is no need to modify any existing files (though you are welcome if you want).
-Simply add your payload class in [org.ps5jb.client.payloads](xploit/src/main/java/org/ps5jb/client/payloads) package and specify its name as a parameter when compiling the project (see the next step).
-A few sample payloads are provided in this package already.
+3. To create the payload follow these steps:
+    a.
+Make a copy of one of the sample payloads by copying the whole directory and placing it in [xploit](xploit) directory.
+    b.
+In `pom.xml` of the new payload, set `artifactId` of parent to "xploit", set `groupId` of the module to "org.ps5jb.xploit" and set `artifactId` of the module to the name of your payload.
+    c.
+Create a class implementing "Runnable" interface in the "org.ps5jb.client.payloads" package of the new module.
+The code inside "run" method will be the entry point of the payload.
+    d.
+Back in `pom.xml`, set the property `xploit.payload` to the name of the class above.
+If the class was created in a subpackage, then fully qualified name of the class is required.
+Otherwise, simly specify the name of the class without the package.
-4. Execute `mvn clean package -Dxploit.payload=[payload classname]` from the root of the project.
+4. Execute `mvn clean package` from the root of the project.
 It should produce the following artifacts:
     a.
 Directory `assembly/target/assembly-[version]` contains all the files that should be burned to a BD-R disc.
     b.
-File `xploit/target/xploit-[version].jar` contains the code that can be sent repeatedly to the PS5 once the loader is deployed.
+File `xploit/[payload]/target/[payload]-[version].jar` contains the code that can be sent repeatedly to the PS5 once the loader is deployed.
-    To avoid having to specify the payload every time with a `-D` switch (in step 9 as well), you can also change the property `xploit.payload` in [pom.xml](xploit/pom.xml) of the [xploit](xploit) project.
 5. Burn the BD-R (better yet BD-RE) with the contents from the directory mentioned in the step 4a.
 Note that re-burning the JAR loader disc is only necessary when the source of [xlet](xlet) or [assembly](assembly) modules is changed.
 6. Insert the disc into the PS5 and launch "PS5 JAR Loader" from Media / Disc Player.
 7. A message on screen should inform about loader waiting for JAR.